marcotav/oniricus/README.md

 </p>
 <br>

-The inclusion of a *stationary* process ${z_t}$ presupposes that in the long-run, stationarity is eventually achieved.
-Note also that only one $\gamma_i$ is independent due to cointegration parametric invariance.
+The inclusion of a *stationary* process z presupposes that in the long-run, stationarity is eventually achieved.
 The volatility is a simple GARCH(1,1) process.
-To control for growth and violation of mean reverting behavior, we added a deterministic term to ${z_t}$ process.
+To control for growth and violation of mean reverting behavior, we added a deterministic term to z process.

 ## Conceptual Bird's Eye Review
 [[go back to the top]](#Table-of-contents)